nuxeo/generator-nuxeo-meta/generators/polymer/templates/README.md

 generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.

-    polymer build
     npm run build

 ### Preview the build

-This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:
+This command serves the minified version of the app at `http://localhost:3000` in an unbundled state, as it would be served by a push-compatible server:

-    polymer serve build/unbundled
+    npm run serve -- build/unbundled

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:
+This command serves the minified version of the app at `http://localhost:3000` generated using fragment bundling:

-    polymer serve build/bundled
+    npm run serve -- build/bundled

 ### Run tests

 This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine:

-    polymer test
     npm run test

 ### Adding a new view